build-canaries/nevergreen/README.md

 Under *nix operating systems you can use the `export` command and under Windows the `set` command to easily set this value in a start up script.

 When the application starts using a web browser navigate to `http://localhost:PORT`.
 This will check if the cctray url and a list of included projects has been set.
 If either have not been set it will redirect you to `http://localhost:PORT/config.html` here you are able to enter the cctray url and select the projects to show on the monitor.
 Once you have done this if you navigate back to `http://localhost:PORT` you will see your lovely monitor in action.

+# Heroku deployment

+If you are with the team you can deploy to Heroku after adding this remote

+`git remote add heroku git@heroku.com:nevergreen.git`

 # Contributing